 Governance

-Sysmex strongly advocates respect for human rights and the elimination of discrimination in its Global Compliance Code, has established Human Rights Policy, and works to create corporate management and workplace environments that respect all employees' human rights.
-This code and policy are in keeping with the UN’s Guiding Principles on Business and Human Rights, as well as the spirit of the ILOʼs Core Labor Standards, which define the minimum labor standards that must be preserved in the workplace.
+Sysmex pursues delivering "confidence" to all its stakeholders through business activities under the Sysmex Way, the Group corporate philosophy, and our Shared Values.
+We believe that respect for human rights is fundamental to achieving "confidence," and we emphasize respect for human rights and the elimination of discrimination in our Global Compliance Code.
+We have also established a Human Rights Policy to serve as a concrete guideline for respecting human rights.
+Based on this policy, we strive to build a corporate management framework and workplace environment that respect the human rights of all employees and various stakeholders.
+This code and policy are in keeping with the UN’s Guiding Principles on Business and Human Rights, as well as the spirit of the ILO’s Core Labor Standards, which define the minimum labor standards that must be preserved in the workplace.

 To ensure that these principles are effectively put into practice, Sysmex has clarified its zero-tolerance policy regarding discrimination, harassment, forced labor, and child labor, and conducts various types of training to ensure employee awareness of these matters.
 We joined the UN Global Compact in 2011 and clarified our corporate stance in relation to the Compact’s Ten Principles regarding human rights, labor, the environment, and anti-corruption.